-We have two primary sales channels: Stores, which consists of our retail and factory stores, and Direct, which consists of our catalog and Internet website at www.jcrew.com.
-The following is a summary of our Stores and Direct net sales (amounts in millions):
+We have two primary sales channels: Stores, which consists of our retail, crewcuts, Madewell and factory stores, and Direct, which consists of our catalog and Internet website.
+The following is a summary of our net sales:

-Fiscal 2004 Fiscal 2005 Fiscal 2006
+(Dollars in millions) Fiscal 2005 Fiscal 2006 Fiscal 2007

-Stores \$579.8 \$670.4 \$ 808.5
+Stores \$670.4 \$ 808.5 \$ 914.8

-Direct 198.5 253.7 308.6
+Direct 253.7 308.6 377.4

-Total Stores and Direct \$778.3 \$924.1 \$1,117.1
+Net sales \$924.1 \$ 1,117.1 \$ 1,292.2

 Our recent revenue growth has led to increased selling, general and administrative expenses.
-The most significant components of these increases were wage costs, particularly at retail and factory stores.
-Wage costs increased due to higher incentive compensation paid as a result of increased sales and increased base compensation.
+The most significant components of these increases were wage costs, particularly at retail and factory stores due primarily to the opening of new stores.
 We expect these expenses to continue to grow as our business continues to grow.

 We also expect these and other costs-particularly our store occupancy costs and employee wages and benefits costs-to increase as we pursue our strategy of expanding our retail and factory store base.